gamedev4995/Challenge-3/Terrain.md

 _Note:_ Due to using the animations, when placing the models, the textures do not appear and it is instead defaulted to white.
 So, we chose to improvise and decided on applying another solid material color instead.
 We specifically chose a tan colored material that existed from the nature asset, but an alternative could be to create a new material and manually change the color as it was previously described when creating the temple.
 This change in color allowed for some of the clothing details from the model to show.

-After placing the model from “Animations” withing the scene, click on the model and head to the “Inspector” tab.
+After placing the model from “Animations” within the scene, click on the model and head to the “Inspector” tab.
 Then, where it says “Model”, click on “Select”.

 <img width="300" alt="Screenshot 2024-09-20 182917" src="https://github.com/user-attachments/assets/e4ae544c-f618-4c3b-b713-0d30068d9e37">